Professional Liability Insurance in Texas

 How does professional liability insurance coverage work in Texas?

-Professional liability insurance covers your legal defense costs if you’re sued over a mistake in your professional work, and it can be affordable for small businesses in Texas.
+Professional liability insurance covers your legal defense costs if you’re sued for a mistake in your professional work, and it can be affordable for small businesses in Texas.

 Even if you’ve done nothing wrong, a legal battle can be expensive.
 In addition to your attorney’s hourly rate, you’ll likely be charged for administrative costs such as copying, filing, and travel expenses.
 You may also have to pay for expert witnesses to testify on your behalf, a court-ordered legal judgment, or a settlement to avoid trial.